Gintasp/website-optimization/README.md

+# About:

 This repo contains completed Final Project of Udacity's course on Website Performance Optimization.
 This is my first try at optimizing a website for speed.
 Screenshots of Google Page Speed Insights and Chrome Developer Tools' Performance tests before and after the optimization are available in this repo under the names of "before-optimization.jpg" and "after-optimization.jpg".
-Sample website is available online at  https://gintasp.github.io/website-optimization/
+Sample website is available online at [Github](https://gintasp.github.io/website-optimization/).

 =================================================================

 # Website Performance Stats: